 Pine Bluff’s rich history in arts spans the formal displays of art centers and galleries as well as the walls of its storied downtown murals.
-I hope you’ll treat yourself to multiple visits; to start, try these to whet your appetite:
+I hope you’ll treat yourself to multiple visits of Pine Bluff art displays; to start, try these to whet your appetite:

-For the murals, it is best to visit downtown Pine Bluff; but in the meantime, enjoy the images on the murals link provided here.
-These murals were born of Murals on Main project, started in 1992 by the nonprofit Pine Bluff Downtown Development, Inc.
+For the murals, it is best to visit downtown Pine Bluff.
+They are not only arts in Pine Bluff, they are literally arts on Pine Bluff, on some its downtown buildings, at least.
+These outdoor Pine Bluff art displays were born of the Murals on Main project, started in 1992 by the nonprofit Pine Bluff Downtown Development, Inc.